HomeOnMars/LaClock/README.md

 Since the wonderful [System Clock Mod](https://mods.paradoxplaza.com/mods/107257/Windows) hadn't been updated for about a month when 1.3.6f1 patch dropped, I figured maybe I could put together a replacement so I don't lose track of time ever so often.
-(That mod has been updated now, but now I am in this too deep to stop.)
+(That mod has been updated now, but I am already in this too deep to stop.)

 So, welcome to my first experimental mod for Cities: Skylines II, which is also my first C#/React/TypeScript project.